peass-ng/PEASS-ng/README.md

 - [x] Hashes (passwd, shadow & master.passwd)
 - [x] Try to read root dir
 - [x] Check if Docker or LXC container
-- [x] List ALL writable file for current users (global, user and groups)
+- [x] List ALL writable files for current user (global, user and groups)
 - [x] Files that can contain passwords
 - [x] List of all hidden files
 - [x] Search buckup files